 Low Fat Coleslaw Dressing (using Skyr Yogurt):

 Skyr yogurt is a low-fat Icelandic yogurt that is strained for a longer period of time to reach the same thickness and consistency as Greek yogurt.
 In other words – super, super creamy!
-If you are a Greek yogurt fan but want to use a low-fat product that is equivalent in flavor and quality, be sure try making this healthy coleslaw sauce with Skyr yogurt.
+If you are a Greek yogurt fan but want to use a low-fat product that is equivalent in flavor and quality, be sure to try making this healthy coleslaw sauce with Skyr yogurt.
+And if you have some extra, be sure to try my Yogurt Fruit Dip.

 You can also use my Tzatziki recipe and use it as your dressing for coleslaw with yogurt.
 This is especially a great option if you like garlicky flavors.